35 Beebe Hall

 Biography

 Marianella Casasola earned her undergraduate degrees in Psychology and Spanish Literature from the University of California, Berkeley.
 She earned her Ph.D. in Psychology from the University of Texas at Austin.
-Her expertise is in infant cognitive development and early word learning with a particular interest in the interaction between thought and language during the first years of development.
+Her expertise is in infant cognitive development and early word learning with a particular interest in the interaction between language and thought during the first years of development.
 Along with her students, she examines various aspects of early cognitive and linguistic development, but is especially interested in the emergence of spatial concepts, the early acquisition of spatial language, and the interplay between spatial cognition and spatial language in infants and young children.

 My students and I examine various aspects of cognitive development and language learning in infants and young children.
 I am particularly interested in the interaction between cognition and language from infancy into early childhood.
 Much of my work has focused on the early development of spatial skills, the acquisition of spatial language, and links and causal relations across these two domains.